Frequently Asked QuestionsI've never danced before. Can I come to these classes?

 What age are the people who attend Le Step classes?

-Our surveys indicate that whilst we have a wide range of age groups at our classes - the majority of people doing this style of dance are in their twenties, thirties and forties.
-Everyone is welcome at every venue, although it's also good to know that on different nights we play more music that appeals to various age groups.
-Most of what we play is mainstream top 40 music.
+Our surveys indicate that whilst we have a wide range of age groups at our classes - the majority of people doing this style of dance are in their 20's, 30's and 40's.
+Everyone is welcome at every venue but it's worth knowing that the music we play is the kind of music that is played on top 40 type radio stations.

 Do you offer private tuition?